Friday, January 12, 2007

 Sea salt

 Tear the crustless bread into coarse pieces, put them into a small bowl, and add the cream.
 Let it sit for 5 minutes so the cream soaks into the bread.
-Once the cream is soaked in, using your hands, squeeze out as much liquid as you can.
+Once the cream is absorbed, squeeze out as much liquid as you can with your hands.

 Put the squeezed bread, garlic, egg yolks, and mustard in a food processor.
 Process until smooth.
-Leave the machine running, and pour the oils through the feed tube in a thin, steady stream until a thick emulsion - the consistency of mayonnaise - forms.
+With the machine running, pour the oils through the feed tube in a thin, steady stream until a thick emulsion—the consistency of mayonnaise—forms.

-Put the contents of the food processor into a bowl, and season to taste with lemon juice and salt.
-Whisk to mix it together, and refrigerate until ready to serve.
-The aïoli can be served at room temperature or directly from the fridge.
+Transfer the aïoli to a bowl and season to taste with lemon juice and salt.
+Refrigerate until ready to serve.
+The aïoli can be served chilled or at room temperature.

 Pedaling Through Provence